-And many sects among Christianity in the West refer Shiva as anti-Christ, devil, Luciphor and Satan, who is the “dark one” with negative power of destruction.
+“You’re right Uday, many other religious sects in the West refer to Shiva as anti-Christ, devil, Luciphor, and Satan, who is the “dark one” with negative power of destruction.

-Most of those interpreters do only one-way talk in radio, television or in the Dias.
-They tell: “This represents that” or “that symbolize this” similar to a comparison that “Samosa symbolizes universe”.
-Their business model is to play with our mind and make us blind with beliefs and superstitions.
+Most of those interpreters do only one-way talk on radio, television, or in the Dias.
+They tell: “This represents that” or “that symbolizes this” similar to a comparison that “Samosa symbolizes universe”.
+Their business model is to play with our minds and make us blind to beliefs and superstitions.

-I follow Sanatan Dharma which has NO room for any idiotic beliefs.
-My ancestors have rational, logical and scientific explanation for everything that might have been lost during brutal invasions, aggressive conversion trade and foreign rules.
+I follow Sanatan Dharma which has NO room for any idiotic or superstitious beliefs.
+My ancestors have a rational, logical, and scientific explanation for everything in records that might have been lost during brutal invasions, aggressive conversion trade, and foreign rules.
 Let’s travel through our ancestor’s path…

-– This is not an imagination, visualization or hallucination of any sages.
+– This is not an imagination, visualization, or hallucination of any sages.
 They see it (I will explain this).
-Remember, if those sages could see sun, moon and other galaxies and could calculate distance between the Sun and the earth or measure the circumference of the earth with astonishing precision (which proved recently with satellites and computers), we don’t have to distrust their vision.
-The same Bhagavatham (written 5000 years ago) has Bhuvana Kosa: Bhoogola Varnana (description of sperical-shaped earth), whereas till recently the West and Middle East believed that earth is flat and the center of universe.
+Remember, if those sages could see the sun, moon, and other galaxies and could calculate the distance between the Sun and the earth or measure the circumference of the earth with astonishing precision (which proved recently with satellites and computers), we don’t have to distrust their vision.
+The same Bhagavatham (written 5000 years ago) has Bhuvana Kosa: Bhoogola Varnana (description of spherical-shaped earth), whereas till recently the West and the Middle East believed that earth is flat and the center of the universe.

 – This “seeing” is a lost art.
-Our mind (brain) is deeply conditioned or programmed by education and media-market with vested interest.
+Our mind (brain) is deeply conditioned or programmed by education and media-market with a vested interest.
 Alternatively, religion also conditions us.
-The moment you hear the word Shiva, you are conditioned to think the way your brain grasped it from the images in calendars, comic books, film and television serials.
+The moment you hear the word Shiva, you are conditioned to think the way your brain grasped it from the images in calendars, comic books, film, and television serials.
 Hence we are unable to see what ancients have seen.
 We can see like them for which we have to cross-over this conditioning through deep meditation.
-(See my article on Meditation: http://udaypai.in/?p=945 )
+(See my article on Meditation)

 Now, to know Shiva, first, we should know the meaning of “Namah Shivaya”

-There are two powerful mantras in (I think) Shukla Yajur Veda: (1) Mantra matha (mother of all mantras) – Gayatri and (2) Panchakshari (Holy Five Syllables) ‘Namah Shivaya’.
-These two mantras appeared to sages on the banks of river Saraswati in 7000 years ago, when the rest of the world was making grunting sounds for language and crawling in all fours in caves.
+There are two powerful mantras in (I think) Shukla Yajur Veda: (1) Mantra matha (mother of all mantras) – Savitri (popularly known as Gayatri) and (2) Panchakshari (Holy Five Syllables) ‘Namah Shivaya’.
+These two mantras appeared to sages on the banks of river Saraswati 7000 years ago, when the rest of the world was making grunting sounds for language and crawling in all fours in caves.

-Every mantra has a Devata (appearance), Rishi (who saw it) and Chandas (Vedic metre) – For “Namah Shivaya”, they are Sadashiva devatha, Vamadeva rishi and Pankthi Chanda respectively.
+Every mantra has a Devata (appearance), Rishi (who saw it), and Chandas (Vedic meter) – For “Namah Shivaya”, they are Sadashiva devatha, Vamadeva rishi, and Pankthi Chanda respectively.
 So, Vamadeva had seen Shiva.

 Tantric scriptures say: His head is Himalaya.
 Kedaram-forehead.
 Varanasi is Brumadhya (the point halfway between the two eyebrows).
 He is lying down – extending his hands.
 (Remember, ancient India was spread from Iran to Indonesia, before invasions).
 His chest is from Kurukshetra up to Prayag.
 Chidambaram is the center of the heart.